 That made me wonder about my bank account.
 I did not want a bounced check to ruin the gesture.
 When I balanced my checkbook, I found an extra $500 I could not account for anywhere in my deposits, and all the checks had cleared the account.
 Suddenly, I had 10 times what I had just given away.
 Although it was pretty unbelievable, it was a major sign for me, and a huge lesson about living my belief of prosperity through generosity, but the biggest lesson was yet to come.

 A month later I received a letter from Mary.
 She said, "I don't know if you remember me, but I just wanted to tell you that I never cashed your $50 check.
 Money started pouring in from all directions.
 I was so moved by your generosity that I framed the check and put it on my wall, and whenever anyone comes into my home, I tell them the story of your generosity.
 Thank you for that."

-In that moment, I realized I was being shown how somany people were being affected by that single gesture.
+In that moment, I realized I was being shown how so many people were being affected by that single gesture.
 I will never know exactly how many people have been moved by that story, but for me, the lesson was a much better reward than $500.
-Our random acts of kindness ripple out into the world and create all kinds of abundance, and it comes back in many forms.
+We don't always get to know their effects, but our Random Acts of Kindness ripple out into the world and create all kinds of abundance, and it comes back in many forms.
 The best rewards are not always in cash.
-It still gives me chills when I tell that story.
+It still gives me chills and brings a tear to my eye when I tell that story.

 © Copyright Houston Spirituality Magazine/Sandy Penny - Feel free to share a link to this page.